What is a Sandbox Console?

 - If you are new to application development with Dwolla, we recommend you review our Sandbox Setup Guide.

-Depending on how you interact with test users, you will access the console specific to your application, either the White Label Console or Standard Console.
-As a developer, determine if you intend to manage the entire end-user experience (White Label) or if you want to leverage the Dwolla user experience and associated Dwolla account (Standard).
-Read our Account Types article for more information on the differences between White Label Customers and traditional Dwolla accounts.
-Note: White label is a premium solution and you will need to work directly with Sales prior to activating in production.
-For more information about white label, please contact sales.
+Depending on how you interact with test users, you will access the console specific to your application, either the Access API Console or Standard Console.
+As a developer, determine if you intend to manage the entire end-user experience (Access API) or if you want to leverage the Dwolla Co-branded user experience and associated Dwolla account (Standard).
+Read our Account Types article for more information on the differences between Access API Customers and traditional Dwolla accounts.
+Note: The Access API is a premium solution and you will need to work directly with Sales prior to activating in production.
+For more information about the Access API, please contact sales.

 Managing test users

-The White Label Console allows you to manage the Customers and transfers associated with the Customers that were generated by your application.
-Once your application has created its Customers you can access the White Label Console to validate that the request was recorded properly in our test environment.
+The Access API Console allows you to manage the Customers and transfers associated with the Customers that were generated by your application.
+Once your application has created its Customers you can access the Access API Console to validate that the request was recorded properly in our test environment.

 Standard Console - Traditional accounts

-Unlike the white label solution, you are unable to create test accounts from your application.
+Unlike an Access API solution, you are unable to create test accounts from your application.
 To simplify the testing process, the Standard Console allows you to create test Dwolla accounts and associate funding sources.
 Once the test accounts have been created, your application can facilitate a transfer of funds to, from, or between test accounts.

 Managing test transfers

-In either the White Label or Standard Console, you can view and trigger transfer outcomes of your application.
-The ability to manage transfers remains the same, whether you are using the White Label or Standard Console.
+In either the Access API or Standard Console, you can view and trigger transfer outcomes of your application.
+The ability to manage transfers remains the same, whether you are using the Access API or Standard Console.

 Transfer behavior in the Sandbox

-Unlike balance or FiSync sourced transfers, which are processed instantaneously, bank-sourced transfers exist in the pending state for a few business days until they are
+Unlike balance sourced transfers, which are processed instantaneously, bank-sourced transfers exist in the pending state for a few business days until they are

 The Sandbox environment does not replicate any ACH processes, so a